 A board-certified orthopedic or physical medicine and rehabilitation physician has submitted a written recommendation for the maximum number of allowed chiropractic treatments.

 The number of sessions does not exceed 12 sessions within 90 consecutive days, with a potential 8 additional sessions if symptoms are improving, for a total of 20 sessions.
-Additional sessions require consultation with the VR Manager and State Medical Director approval.
+Additional sessions require consultation with the VR Manager and consultation with the State Medical Director.

 Only chiropractic manipulative treatment is purchased (MAPS 98940, 98941, or 98942).